dveo26/customer-Churn/README.md

 ## SQL Queries

-[cite_start]The following SQL queries were used for the initial data exploration[cite: 2]:
+The following SQL queries were used for the initial data exploration:

 ```sql
 -- Check Distinct Values for Gender